 As people age, it’s simply a fact of life that they may need more prescription or over-the-counter medications to stay healthy.
-However, people the age of 65 are more likely to have adverse drug reactions and need to be more cautious about taking certain types of drugs.
+However, people over the age of 65 are more likely to have adverse drug reactions and need to be more cautious about taking certain types of drugs.
 There are even some drugs that older adults may need to avoid altogether – even a few that many of us take for granted as a part of day-to-day life.

 From 2015 to 2021, according to Statistics Canada, the number of seniors is projected to exceed the number of children aged 14 and younger for the first time ever.
 By 2036, the number of seniors could reach between 9.9 and 10.9 million people.
 Statistics Canada notes that older adults, meaning those 65 and over, are twice as likely as others to come to emergency departments for adverse drug reactions, and nearly seven times more likely to be hospitalized after an emergency visit.
 This means adverse drug reactions will likely become more and more common as the population ages.